sanskrit/raw_etexts_english/blogs/manasataramgini/2015-08-12_a-note-on-the-pantheon-of-the-indian-saura-tradition.md

 +++
-title = "A note on the pantheon of the Indian Sauraxa0tradition"
+title = "A note on the pantheon of the Indian Saura tradition"

 +++
 The Indian Saura-mata (or the Hindu sect of the Sun) is an amalgam of